sergkoudi/medusa-payment-yookassa/packages/medusa-payment-yookassa/README.md

-# `medusa-payment-yookassa` plugin
+# YooKassa Payments for Medusa

-A Medusa plugin that provides YooKassa payment.
+A Medusa plugin that provides YooKassa (aka YooMoney) payments.

-Work in progress...
+## Prerequisites

+- Medusa server v2.7.0 or later
+- Node.js v20 or later
+- A [YooKassa](https://yookassa.ru/joinups/?source=ks) account, a shop identifier `shopId` and a secret API key `secretKey`.

 ## Installation